Program overview

 -

-No, the AMP is a certificate program and is based on a pass/fail basis.
-Students must attend all required classes, complete homework assignments on time and present their final capstone project on the final day of class in order to pass the AMP.
-Upon completion of the program, students will participate in a graduation ceremony and receive a graduation certificate signed by the Dean of the Sauder School of Business and the Director of the Ch’nook Indigenous Business Education Office.
+No, the Ch'nook Management Program is a certificate program and is based on a pass/fail basis.
+Students must attend all required classes, complete homework assignments on time and present their final capstone project on the final day of class in order to pass the program.
+Upon completion of the program, students will participate in a graduation ceremony and receive a graduation certificate signed by the Dean of the Sauder School of Business.

 -